 In Opinion No. 594, the Federal Energy Regulatory Commission ("FERC") found that New England Transmission Owners' ("NETO") previously existing base return on equity ("ROE") of 11.14% was unjust and unreasonable and determined that it needed to be replaced with a base ROE of 9.57%.
-In this decision, the Commission employed the same ROE methodological framework that was first determined as part of the Midcontinent Independent System Operator transmission owners Opinion No. 569 series of decisions.
-Given that, our in-depth summary here is focused on a number of the more interesting nuances and detailed explanations provided by the Commission, that are over and above that said in the Opinion No. 569 decisions.
+In this decision, the Commission employed the same ROE methodological framework that was first determined as part of the Midcontinent Independent System Operator transmission owners' Opinion No. 569 series of decisions.
+Given that, our in-depth summary here is focused on a number of the more interesting nuances and detailed explanations provided by the Commission, that are over and above what is said in the Opinion No. 569 decisions.
 Supporting paragraph references refer to Opinion No. 594.

 FERC Preferred ROE Models — Key Characteristics